This Civil Rights Activist Will Be Become The Female Face Of The $10 Bill

-On Thursday, the Canadian government announced that civil rights activist Viola Desmond will become the first Canadian woman — and the first woman of color — to appear on the country's banknotes.
-Desmond will be the new face of Canada's $10 bill.
+On Thursday, the Canadian government announced that civil rights activist Viola Desmond will become the first Canadian woman — and the first woman of colour — to appear on the country's banknotes.
+Desmond will be the new face of Canada's $10 note.

-She was provided with no attorney or legal representation and fined $26.
+She was provided with no legal representation and fined $26.
 Desmond filed a civil suit to appeal the charges, but it never made it to court.
 Sadly, Desmond passed away in 1965.

 Her story wasn't even given proper attention until her sister, Wanda Robson, started talking about it and wrote a book called Sister to Courage.
 In 2010, Desmond was granted a much-delayed free pardon by Nova Scotia and given a public apology.
 In 2012, she was featured on a Canadian postage stamp.